Mikgit1/chess/README.md

 # chess

-There is a chess game created ising sfml library.
+There is a chess game created using sfml library.